This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Conference room set up

-One of the most valuable tips to remember is that you shouldn’t try to implement the same office layout as other organizations.
 The principle of an agile workspace is that it adapts to people.
-Therefore, it is unique and has to be tailored to your employees.
-What might work for a company you admire might not work for you.
+Therefore, it needs to be unique and tailored to your employees.
+What might work for another organization might not work for you and your team.
 Not only does each job have specific needs, but every team member also has their own requirements.
-This is why discussing with your workforce and studying your office analytics before making any change is fundamental to creating an agile layout that works.
+This is why you should discuss the new agile design with your team before making any changes.

 • a desk booking app;